shopyourway/metrics/README.md

 # Metrics
-Metrics is a framework for reporting data point information (measurements and time series) for .NET applications, uncompromisingly simple.
+Metrics is a framework for reporting data point information (measurements and time-series) for .NET applications, uncompromisingly simple.

+Metrics can also used as a great .NET client for Graphite.

 ## Highlights
 * We currently support the following targets out of the box: